longyuxi/dew-lover/README.md

 - (10/27/2020) Added data/* to .gitignore.
 Also added a generate_file_tree.sh that can generate a directory tree file for the data folder.
 - (10/30/2020) Compiled BWA
 - (10/30/2020) Tried doing alignment on some files in the data repository.
 Found that some files might be corrupt.
+- (11/4/2020) Found out that indeed the files were incompletely uploaded.
+Also found that the storage might not be enough for all our data.
+- (11/5/2020) Janice contacted the OIT people about adding more storage and they got us some free storage using CIFS through Duke Data Commons.